Neph0s/CoSER/README.md

 ## Data

 The complete dataset is available here: [CoSER Dataset](https://huggingface.co/datasets/Neph0s/CoSER).
 Besides, we provide some example data extracted from *The Harry Potter series* and *A Song of Ice and Fire series* in the data/final/ directory.
+If you want to process [CoSER Dataset](https://huggingface.co/datasets/Neph0s/CoSER) via our code, please download the full/{book_name}.json files into CoSER/data/final.

 ### Constructing Your Own Datasets